EricvanHeel/godot-test-platformer/README.md

 - Then create your own branch off of `main` by running:
   - `git checkout -b {your-branch-name}`

+- If you already have a local branch you're working on, verify you are on that branch by running:
+  - `git branch`

 - You can now make any changes or additions to the project under this branch.
 Once you want to merge your changes back into `main` run the following commands:
+  - `cd {project/directory/location/godot-test-platformer}`
   - `git add .`
   - `git commit -m "{put some message here}"`
   - `git push origin {your-branch-name}`